CWolfs/MissionControl-Site/docs/contract-builder-api/nodes/spawner.md

 ## SimpleSpawner

-This node swaps the contract override's employer and target team.
+This node spawns a lance you'd expect to find in BattleTech.

 | Property              | Required | Default         | Details                                                                                                                                                                                                                                                                                                   |
 | --------------------- | -------- | --------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |